Back to top

 If You Go

 Samuel P. Taylor State Park is located at 8889 Sir Francis Drake Boulevard in Lagunitas.
-To get there, take Highway 101 to the Sir Francis Drake Boulevard exit, then follow Sir Francis Drake Boulevard west through San Anselmo, Fairfax, and the San Geronimo Valley.
+To get there, take Highway 101 to the Sir Francis Drake Boulevard exit in Greenbrae, then follow Sir Francis Drake Boulevard west through San Anselmo, Fairfax, and the San Geronimo Valley.
 You'll soon enter a redwood forest and see the signs for the park.
 Turn left into the entrance to Camp Taylor.
 The park is open from 8 am to sunset daily.

 Restrooms, drinking water, and picnic facilities are available in the park.
 Weather can vary in West Marin, so dress in layers and pack a fleece jacket or sweatshirt in case it's chilly in the woods.
 Most of the picnic areas and trails around Camp Taylor are shaded.
 You'll also see plenty of poison oak around the park, so stay on the trails to avoid contact.